 What is a Brownfield Project?

 Brownfield projects are projects where some work has already been made.
-Site is already partly developed with required infrastructure.
+The site is already partly developed with the required infrastructure.
 From that point onwards new development will be started.
 Considering Oil & Gas, new expansion projects, revamp projects, yield improvement projects, etc. comes under brownfield projects.

 What is a Greenfield Project?